WHO says about dozen countries still without vaccine

 ISLAMABAD: The World Health Organisation (WHO) has said that nearly a dozen countries — many of them in Africa — are still waiting to get vaccines.
 Those last in line on the continent along with Chad are Burkina Faso, Burundi, Eritrea and Tanzania.

-“Delays and shortages of vaccine supplies are driving African countries to slip further behind the rest of the world in the COVID-19 vaccine rollout and the continent now accounts for only 1% of the vaccines administered worldwide,” WHO warned.
+“Delays and shortages of vaccine supplies are driving African countries to slip further behind the rest of the world in the COVID-19 vaccine rollout and the continent now accounts for only 1% of the vaccines administered worldwide,” WHO warned Thursday.

 And in places where there are no vaccines, there’s also the chance that new and concerning variants could emerge, said Gian Gandhi, UNICEF’s COVAX coordinator for Supply Division.